Gold Point, Nevada

 Gold Point, Nevada is an unincorporated community in Esmeralda County, Nevada.
 The community was named after the local gold-mining industry.
 Gold Point is the southern terminus of Nevada State Route 774.
-Its current population is about seven.

 History

 The area that would become Gold Point was first settled by ranchers and a few miners during the 1880s.
 The small camp of Lime Point was formed a few hundred yards west of the present town, at an outcropping of limestone.

 When new discoveries of gold and silver established the major mining towns of Tonopah and Goldfield, Nevada in the early 1900s, a flood of prospectors returned to Lime Point.
 In 1902, silver was discovered in the area, and the old camp was revived and renamed Hornsilver (an informal name for the silver mineral chlorargyrite).
 Scarcity of water in the area required that the ore be shipped to nearby Lida for milling.
 The nearest major supply town was about 250 mi north at Unionville, a mining town northeast of present-day Lovelock.
 The miners did not find silver in abundance, the costs of shipping the ore to Lida became too high, and, within a year, the settlement was abandoned.

 In 1905, the Great Western Mine Company began operations about a 1/2 mi southeast of Hornsilver and discovered a rich silver vein which brought a stampede of miners back to the camp.
 In addition to the rich silver ore, gold was also mined in small quantities.
 By 1908, the tent homes turned into more permanent wooden structures and the camp became a town.

 In May 1908, the Hornsilver Herald began publication and the following week a post office was established.
 Before long the residents organized a chamber of commerce and numerous businesses sprouted up, including as many as 13 saloons.
 The chamber sought a railroad extension to Hornsilver, but this never happened.
 The nearest railroad depot was at Ralston, about 15 mi east of Hornsilver.
 As deep ore bodies were extensively developed, the town peaked at a population of around 1,000 with over 225 wood-framed buildings, tents and shacks throughout the camp.